HappytheCoder/SubtitleSphere_Windows_version_Basic/README.md

 * Choose your **output folder**, preserve **originals**, and toggle **formatting options**.

 ---
+## AI AI Features: Google Gemini and OpenAI GPT Integration
+Subtitle Sphere offers optional advanced online features that rely on the official APIs of OpenAI and Google Gemini for translation and AI voice narration.
+These features require users to provide their own API keys, and all data is transmitted directly between the user’s device and the selected API provider.

+### Supported Features:

+* **OpenAI GPT:**
+  * Voice generation (TTS): gpt-4o-mini-tts
+  * Translation: gpt-4o-mini, gpt-4o
+* **Google Gemini:**
+  * Voice generation (TTS): gemini-2.5-flash-preview-tts
+  * Translation: gemini-2.5-flash-preview-05-20

+### Important Usage Notes:
+* Subtitle Sphere does not supply or store any API keys.
+Users must provide their own and are fully responsible for managing access, usage, and billing with OpenAI and Google.
+* API keys are used only for direct requests from the software to the respective provider.
+No keys or data are ever sent to Subtitle Sphere’s servers.
+* All requests are made securely and directly to OpenAI or Google servers.
+* Your IP address and text input are transmitted as part of these requests.
+* Depending on the provider and your account settings (especially on Google Studio’s free tier), data you submit may be used to improve their AI models.
+Do not upload any private or sensitive content.
+* Subtitle Sphere is not liable for any consequences related to API billing, data retention, model behavior, or privacy risks stemming from the use of these external services.
+* These AI-powered features are entirely optional.
+All core functionality of Subtitle Sphere (transcription, editing, separation) works offline without using Gemini or GPT.

+### Please review the respective service providers’ documentation and policies for full details:
+* OpenAI Terms of Use
+* OpenAI Privacy Policy
+* Google Terms of Service
+* Google Privacy Policy

+___
 ## 🧰 Tech Stack & Integrations

 Subtitle Sphere combines several powerful Python libraries under the hood: